awsdocs/amazon-kendra-developer-guide/doc_source/API_SeedUrlConfiguration.md

 You can choose one of the following modes:
 +  `HOST_ONLY` – crawl only the website host names\.
 For example, if the seed URL is "abc\.example\.com", then only URLs with host name "abc\.example\.com" are crawled\.
 +  `SUBDOMAINS` – crawl the website host names with subdomains\.
 For example, if the seed URL is "abc\.example\.com", then "a\.abc\.example\.com" and "b\.abc\.example\.com" are also crawled\.
-+  `EVERYTHING` – crawl the website host names with subdomains and other domains that the webpages link to\.
++  `EVERYTHING` – crawl the website host names with subdomains and other domains that the web pages link to\.
 The default mode is set to `HOST_ONLY`\.
 Type: String
 Valid Values:` HOST_ONLY | SUBDOMAINS | EVERYTHING`